cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

 ```

 and a warning about a possible vulnerability (marked with
 `-Wformat-overflow`).

-However, there are *many* more problems with the
-code than running `make` reveals.
+We know from earlier classes that invoking GCC without specifying a C
+standard (like C11) and enabling extra warnings can easily result in
+code that contains bugs and security vulnerabilities -- so the current
+version of the Makefile is insufficient.

+How can we enable extra warnings from GCC?
 If you run `./configure --help`,
-you'll see that we can supply a number of arguments to `./configure`.
+you'll see that we can supply a number of arguments to `./configure`,
+and some of these are incorporated into the Makefile and use to
+invoke GCC.
 Let's try to increase the amount of checking our compiler does (and
 improve error messages) by switching our compiler to `clang`, and
 enabling more compiler warnings: